 Rust is a systems programming language that combines memory safety with blazing performance.
 The language eliminates entire categories of bugs such as null pointer crashes, data races, and buffer overflows at compile time without requiring a garbage collector.
-Built-in package management through Cargo, strong standard library support, and seamless C interoperability make Rust practical for real-world development, from embedded systems and command-line tools to web servers and game engines.
+Built-in package management through Cargo, zero-cost abstractions, and seamless C interoperability make Rust practical for systems programming, web services, command-line tools, and embedded development where both safety and performance matter.

 Choose Your Rust Installation Method